 Professor, Greek and Roman History, and Latin

 My primary research interest relates to the social and cultural significance of gladiatorial contests and similar (Roman) spectacles in the Greek, eastern provinces of the Roman Empire.
-I am concerned especially with the impact the adoption and adaptation of such thoroughly Roman spectacles in the Greek world had on Greek society and identity.
-I am also interested in Roman history more broadly, Romanization, Topography of Rome, Greek and Latin epigraphy, and historiography.
+I am concerned especially with the effect that the adoption and adaptation of such thoroughly Roman spectacles in the Greek world had on Greek society and identity.
+Related to this, I am interested in the logistics involved with the production of these spectacles, such as financing and organization, the multi-sensorial nature of the arena-games, and in associated entertainments spectacles, such as animal shows, martyrdoms, and ancient athletics.
+I am also interested in Roman history more broadly, Romanization, Topography of Rome, Greek and Latin language, epigraphy, and historiography.

 2014 recipient of the Humanities Award for Excellence in Research and Creative Activity

 2013 recipient of the Faculty of Humanities Award for Excellence in Teaching

 2018.
 “Armorum Studium: Gladiatorial Training for Youth” for P. Ripat and S. Bell (eds.)
 Childhood and Competition: Festschrift for Mark Golden.
 Institute of Classical Studies 61.
 University of London.
 119-131.

 2015.
 “Bloodbath: Artemidorus, Apotomos Combat and Ps.-Quintilian’s The Gladiator.”
 Zeitschrift für Papyrologie und Epigraphik 193: 39-52.

 2015.
 “Spectacle in Rome, Italy, and the Provinces” (with J. Edmondson).
 In J. Edmondson and C. Bruun (eds.)
 The Oxford Handbook of Roman Epigraphy (Oxford) 535-556.